U.S. Coast Guard environmental protection

 Marine environmental protection is one of the eleven missions of the United States Coast Guard (USCG).

 Protecting the delicate ecosystem of oceans is a vital Coast Guard mission.
 The Coast Guard works with a variety of groups and organizations to ensure the livelihood of endangered marine species.

-Through the Marine Environmental Protection program, the Coast Guard develops and enforces regulations to avert the introduction of invasive species into the maritime environment, stop unauthorized ocean dumping, and prevent oil and chemical spills.
+Through the Marine Environmental Protection program (MEP), the Coast Guard develops and enforces regulations to avert the introduction of invasive species into the maritime environment, stop unauthorized ocean dumping, and prevent oil and chemical spills.

-There are five areas of emphasis in the marine environmental protection (MEP) mission.
+There are five areas of emphasis for MEPs mission.
 These areas cover virtually every aspect of oil and chemical response, and provide the goals and objectives for Coast Guard initiatives.